Article 8 – Umpires Interpretation Guide

 Bottom Line:

-Important Note: This interpretation guide is intended for educational and operational clarity.
-The official STLWEST rulebook remains the controlling authority for all umpire eligibility, conduct, equipment, and league governance decisions.
+Important Note: This premium interpretation guide is intended for board-level governance, operational clarity, coach education, umpire training, and association consistency.
+The official STLWEST rulebook remains the controlling authority for all umpire eligibility, neutrality, appearance, safety, and league governance decisions.